morgane-arnaud/ev-energy/docs/DEVELOPMENT_NOTES.md

 **Action Items:**

-- Perform a **repository clean-up** to remove unused components, styles, and assets that are no longer necessary.
+- Do a **repository clean-up** to remove unused components, styles, and assets that are no longer necessary.
-- Review all files to ensure they are properly utilized or remove them if redundant.
+- Review all files to ensure they are properly used or remove redundant files.

 ---

-## 6. axiosInstance for API Calls
+## 6. Axios for API Calls

+For this prototype, Axios was used to handle API requests due to its simplicity and ease of integration.

 ### axiosinstance-for-api-calls